The Data Scientist Explains: Supervised Machine-Learning

 Farhad Khalafi: A supervised machine-learning program needs to go through a learning phase before it can make intelligent decisions on data that it has not seen before.
 During the learning phase, the program is given data with known outcomes, also called a training set.
 Just like a runner practices and trains for all possibilities before the big race, this training period allows the program learn how to process data correctly, and adjusts its own parameters in preparation for dealing with new, never-before-seen data.
 The supervised program can also continue to learn by receiving user feedback as the program runs.

 Unsupervised machine-learning is more useful in analyzing and detecting patterns in existing data.
 Examples are spending habits, demographic trends and clustering detection.
-They are less useful in the context of credit and AR, except perhaps for data mining.
+They are less useful in the context of credit and accounts receivable (AR), except perhaps for data mining.

 Farhad Khalafi: Robotics and machine-learning serve two different functions.
 Robots automate mundane, repetitive, and potentially tedious manual processes.
 Machine-learning tries to accommodate changes in input and business environment, as well as, support value judgments.
 Both of these are increasingly becoming part of the business process automation and decision making, but in different ways.
 Smart technology requires the right combination of robotics and supervised machine-learning in order to accomplish tasks quickly, accurately, and with minimal human oversight.